Seidenbeutel brothers: The pre-war years

 The Seidenbeutels had their studio at the Jewish dorm on Sierakowskiego Street in the Warsaw district of Praga.
 Frequently, they would go on field trips to small villages and paint en plein air.
 One of the towns they visited frequently was Kazimierz Dolny.
 During the late 1920s and early 1930s, they would arrive for a 'season' carrying over 24 stretched canvases each, and complete them in 30–60 days.
-These canvases would be exhibited in Warsaw and Krakow and would sell out.
+These canvases would be exhibited in Warsaw and Kraków and would sell out.
 They met with other artists and inspired younger ones, such as Chaim Goldberg.
-They met Goldberg when he was eleven-years-old and bought his en plein air gouache; it was Goldberg's first sale.
+They met Goldberg when he was eight-years old and bought him en plein air gouache; it was Goldberg's first sale.

 The Holocaust Years

-During World War II and the Nazi occupation, the Seidenbeutels were confined within the ghetto in Białystok where they worked at the House of Art in the army.
+During World War II and the Nazi occupation, the Seidenbeutels were confined within the Białystok Ghetto where they worked at the House of Art in the army.
 They may have belonged to a group of painters, set up by Oskar Steffens, who copied reproductions of paintings by old masters.
 The twins were later sent to the Stutthof concentration camp, from which they were marched to the death camp in Flossenbürg.
 They were executed by the camp’s guards one day before the camp was liberated.
 Izaak Celnikier, also a painter, was a witness to their deaths.